qrti/tosh/README.md

 **installation**

 - download repository from github
-- unzip and copy to RasPi
+- unzip and copy to Raspberry Pi
   for example to: /home/tosh
 - compile with
   `$make`